Home » Nerve Block Injections in NYC | Pain Relief Doctors Specialists

 In fact, your doctor may want to confirm his findings by giving you a diagnostic nerve block injection.
 This procedure can be accomplished on any part of your body, from your spine to your extremities.
 The injection of local anesthetic around a specific nerve eliminates the pain that nerve is transmitting — but only if that particular nerve is the one sending the pain signals.
 No pain reduction means the nerve is not the source.

 Types of Nerve Block Injections

 Whether for diagnostic purposes or for interventional pain management, nerve blocks have proven to be effective.
-Between the purpose of your injection, its location and the medications involved, your pain management doctor in New York has a variety of options, including:
+Between the purpose of your injection, its location and the medications involved, your pain management doctor in New York has a variety of nerve blocking shots, including:

 - Occipital nerve blocks.
 An injection above your neck, in the back of your head, can stop migraine headaches, chronic tension headaches, cervicogenic headaches and occipital neuralgia, among other types of headache pain.

 - Sympathetic nerve blocks.
 Sometimes, chronic pain symptoms can’t be diagnosed.
 That’s when a sympathetic block is appropriate.
 It can treat many chronic pain symptoms, such as herpes pain, shingles, Raynaud’s syndrome, causalgia, sympathetic dystrophy and more.

 - Suprascapular nerve blocks.
 Supra means above, and the scapula is your shoulder blade.
 For chronic shoulder pain, the suprascapular nerve block effectively eliminates your pain.
 With it, your doctor can block the pain of a rotator cuff tear, frozen shoulder and shoulder arthritis.